 Kentucky Music Week

-Teaching week-long classes.
+Teaching four week-long classes.

 "Displaying a frightening amount of rock mojo for a guy who seems fairly quiet and unassuming, Edelston used his amplified three-string mountain dulcimer to roar his way through ‘Whole Lotta Love’ without so much as breaking a sweat.
 After watching this, we’re ready to jump in a van and follow Edelston around on tour."